 DIS ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of July 11, 2023 in the Class Action Filed on Behalf of The Walt Disney Company Shareholders

-NEW YORK, May 30, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of The Walt Disney Company (NYSE: DIS) alleging that the Company violated federal securities laws.
+NEW YORK , May 31, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of The Walt Disney Company (NYSE: DIS) alleging that the Company violated federal securities laws.

 Class Period: December 10, 2020 to November 8, 2022